 Easy Ferment

-This is a perfectly easy and flavorful ferment for beginners.
+This recipe is a perfectly easy and flavorful ferment for beginners.
 And yet the finished product is wonderfully versatile so that even experienced fermenters will want to keep it on hand.

 It is really nothing more than garlic and honey, left to sit alone for a week.
 There’s no need to watch it, the most active bit of work is peeling the garlic cloves.

 You’ll need to stir or shake the jar occasionally to make sure the garlic stays coated in honey, so put it where you’ll remember to check on it occasionally.
+You can also use a fermentation weight to keep the garlic submerged, but I find that the garlic stays submerged without it.
+If you notice that the honey has settled, and some of the garlic cloves are exposed, you can add a bit more honey to the jar.

 What Honey To Use?